What you Need to Know About Student Finance

 Before we get down to specifics, let's look at how you plan to budget your finances while at university.
 Most students go from living at home and having the benefit of their family's financial advice to living in their own accommodation with flatmates and being solely responsible for their incomings and outgoings.

-At Success at School, we suggest you create a simple spreadsheet with a list of all your possible outgoings in one column and your total incomings in the other.
+It's important that you have a plan in place before you get to university.
+We suggest you create a simple spreadsheet with a list of all your possible outgoings in one column and your total incomings in the other.
 Add each column up and what you'll probably find is that living the student lifestyle is going to be more expensive than you thought, especially if you're moving into your own accommodation.

 Student finance calculator